Sheep: Sustainable and Organic Production

 Proper soil and pasture management can also mitigate the release of emissions.
 Under certain soil conditions, N2O emissions are released from the soil through a process called denitrification.
 An excessive buildup of manure and urine (nitrogen, ammonium) in water-saturated soils can lead to denitrification and the release of N2O, a greenhouse gas 310 times more powerful than CO2.
 Rotating animals through pastures and moving feeding, watering, and shade areas will help spread the manure and urine out more uniformly and may help decrease N2O emissions from pasture soils.

 Sheep are animals of prey due to their size and nature, so they are susceptible to predation.
 Predators range from coyotes and mountain lions to neighborhood dogs.
 The first line of defense should be strong, adequate fencing.
 But most of the time fencing is not enough.
 Livestock can be protected by guardian animals, including donkeys, llamas, and most commonly, guardian dogs.
 The most widely used livestock guardian breeds are Great Pyrenees, Anatolian Shepherds, Komondors, and Kuvaszes.
-For more information on how to control predators, see the ATTRA publication Predator Control for Sustainable and Organic Livestock Production.
+For more information on how to control predators, see the Predator Control section of the ATTRA website

 Rangeland is land historically dominated by grasses, forbs, or shrubs.
 Rangeland also includes land revegetated and managed like native vegetation.
 Some rangeland types are natural grasslands, savannas, most deserts, tundra, alpine plant communities, coastal and freshwater marshes, and wet meadows.
 (USDA, 2003) The natural diversity, topography, climate, and extent of rangelands in the U.S. make rangelands well-suited to sheep grazing.
 However, rangelands have historically been over-exploited to the detriment of many range sites, especially in the western U.S. Nowadays, range managers and researchers are making significant in-roads toward the development of sustainable rangeland grazing systems that are naturally regenerative; allowing for the production of livestock while restoring sensitive rangeland.